sadeep94/example/README.md

-#this is a sample repo
+#this is a sample repositary

+#seond line